akej74/grid-control/README.md

 - Download the latest release from [Releases](https://github.com/akej74/grid-control/releases)
 - Unzip file
 - Run "gridcontrol.exe"
+- NOTE!
+At first startup, you will get the message "No data from OpenHardwareMonitor found", even if OHM is running.
+Just configure the sensor data on the "Sensors" tab, after this the warning will not be displayed.

 ### OpenHardwareMonitor
 Grid Control uses [OpenHardwareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) to get temperature information from the available sensors in the system.